Privacy Policy

 6. How we share your information

-We may share your information with third‑party service providers (“processors”) that help us deliver and secure the services.
-These include:
+We may share limited information with third‑party service providers (“processors”) that help us deliver, secure and operate the services.
+We aim to share only what is reasonably necessary for the specific function.
+These providers include:

 6.1 AI providers